-Installation including mixed media on canvas, moving image, sound and performance, 2020
+Installation including mixed media on canvas, film, sound and performance, 2021

 Performances, video editing and mixed media on canvas by: Annie Goliath